mchmarny/gauther/README.md

 * Click create and copy both `client id` and `client secret`
 * CLICK `OK` to save

+> You will also have to verify the domain ownership.
+More on that [here](https://support.google.com/cloud/answer/6158849?hl=en#authorized-domains)

 ### Google Cloud Firestore

 If you haven't used yet Firestore on GCP, you will have to enable it.
 You can find instructions on how to do it [here](https://firebase.google.com/docs/firestore/quickstart)